 The major components of Coriander essential oil are cymene, terpineol, linalool and phellandrene

-An independent GC on request
+GC available on request